dirksan28/Scenic2DashCanEmu/README.md

 ## Features
 - powers up your dashboard without the need of installation in the car
-- large test sequence with (see video)
+- large test sequence.
+Shows saved km/milage on startup. (see video)
 - standalone operation (only with charging adapter) possible
 - if connected to a serial console: timestamp and message logging on screen
 \